sroertgen/homepage/posts/3_klimakrise.md

 ```

 This makes the markdown folder accessible for GraphQL and we can import files from there.
-We also need to import a Markdown parser, so our File gets converted into HTML.
+We also need to import a Markdown parser, so our file gets converted into HTML.
-Since we will also work with pictures and iframes in our Markdown-file, we will the respectuve plugins as well, so our `gatsby-config.js`, will also have to include these plugins:
+Since we will also work with pictures and iframes in our Markdown-file, we will the respective plugins as well, so our `gatsby-config.js` will also have to include these plugins:

-- [Gatsby-Transformer-Remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/?=transformer) for converting Markdown to HTML
+- [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/?=transformer) for converting Markdown to HTML
 - [gatsby-remark-responsive-iframe](https://www.gatsbyjs.org/packages/gatsby-remark-responsive-iframe/?=gatsby%20remark%20iframe) for having nice responsive iframes
 - [gatsby-remark-images](https://www.gatsbyjs.org/packages/gatsby-remark-images/?=gatsby%20remark%20imag) for responsive images